-TIP: Sign up for Walmart+ and get free shipping without needing to meet the $35 threshold.
+TIP: Sign up for Walmart Plus and get free shipping without needing to meet the $35 minimum threshold.

-Avoid the in-store frenzy and get what you want during the holidays when you take advantage of Walmart’s generous delivery options.
-Here’s four ways they plan on making delivery more convenient for you:
+Avoid the in-store frenzy on Walmart Black Friday and get what you want during the holidays when you take advantage of Walmart’s generous delivery options.
+Here are four ways they plan on making delivery more convenient for you:

-- Extended store delivery times by two hours, which means you have until 6 p.m. to place an order for same-day delivery by 10 p.m. (local times) or next-day delivery.
+- Extending store delivery times by two hours, which means you have until 6 p.m. to place an order for same-day delivery by 10 p.m. (local time) or next-day delivery.

-- Added extra delivery drivers via the Spark Driver app to help deliver stuff even if the delivery windows are full when you place your order.
+- Adding extra delivery drivers via the Spark Driver app (iOS/Android) to help deliver stuff, even if the delivery windows are full when you place your order.

-- Increased the number of oversized items including 70-inch TVs, artificial Christmas trees, and bicycles that you can have delivered.
+- Increasing the number of oversized items that you can have delivered, including 70-inch TVs, artificial Christmas trees, and bicycles.

-- Increased the number of stores that can deliver alcohol.
+- Increasing the number of stores that can deliver alcohol.

 15. Use the color-coded zone maps in the Walmart app to navigate the store.

-Items are rarely where they normally are during Black Friday.
+Items are rarely where they should be during Walmart Black Friday.
 And you don’t want to go running around like an ant to get those Special Buys.